tofu-tf/typed-schema/README.md

 ## Main IDEA

 ### Motivation
-We the People building services using modern scala often struggling satisfy following requirements
+We the People building services using modern scala often struggling to satisfy following requirements
-* Service implementation should be checked to be compatible with OpenApi 3.0 specifications at compile time
+* Service implementation should be checked to be compatible with OpenApi 3.0 specifications at the compile time
 * Service definition should be detachable from the implementation and exportable as mere specification
-* There should be easy way to migrate all the services to different effect\future\task implementation without changing any definition
+* There should be an easy way to migrate all the services to different effect\future\task implementation without changing any definition
 * There should be some way to migrate all the service to another framework without reimplementing them